 It's about making a more strategic and holistic impact on the ground and it comprises mutually reinforcing elements that will positively transform how our stakeholders experience our business, both locally and globally.

 OUR CONTRIBUTIONS IN 2018

 Number of employees 47,000

 Taxes borne \$761,000,000

 Wages and benefits paid \$1,768,000,000

 Local procurement spend \$1,047,000,000

-THE ANGLO AMERICAN SUSTAINABLE MINING PLAN

-In addition to our existing SDG-aligned activities, the implementation of our Sustainable Mining Plan is how we will go about aligning our business to the SDGs.
+THE ANGLO AMERICAN SUSTAINABLE MINING PLAN In addition to our existing SDG-aligned activities, the implementation of our Sustainable Mining Plan is how we will go about aligning our business to the SDGs.
 The Plan is built around three Global Sustainability Pillars, comprising 3 Stretch Goals respectively which will be implemented in 5-year bespoke plans at each of our operations:

 The Plan is underpinned by our Critical Foundations, the common and minimum requirements for our business as a whole which are essential to the long-term credibility and success of both the plan and our social licence to operate.
 Collaborative Regional Development aims to bring long-term and sustainable development opportunities to the regions around our operations by identifying socio-economic development opportunities with the greatest potential in a region, through spatial planning and analysis.
 Our Sustainable Mining Plan brings into sharp focus a set of 12 SDGs that, through the implementation of the 9 Stretch Goals, will ensure that AASA contributes strongly to specific SDG targets between now and 2030.
 The Stretch Goals and the nature of the interventions within each are then in turn directly related to 33 of the 169 SDG Targets.
 SDG ALIGNMENT FRAMEWORK

 Pillar Stretch Goals SDGs in focus Targets in focus S Education SDG 4.
-Education 4.1, 4.2, 4,6 Thriving Communities Health & Well-being SDG 3.
-Health & Well-being 3.1, 3.2, 3.3, 3.4, 3.5, 3.6, 3.7, 3.8, 3,9 Thri Livelihoods SDG 8.
-Decent Work 8.5 O Livelinoods SDG 1.
-No Poverty 1.2 10/-4 SDG 6.
-Clean Water 6.4 neni Water SDG 9.
+Education 4.1, 4.2, 4,6 Thriving mmunitie Health & Well-being SDG 3.
+Health & Well-being 3.1, 3.2, 3.3, 3.4, 3.5, 3.6, 3.7, 3.8, 3,9 Thriving Communities Livelihoods SDG 8.
+Decent Work SDG 1.
+No Poverty 8.5 1.2 SDG 6.
+Clean Water 6.4 υς nent Water SDG 9.
 Industry, Innovation & Infrastructure 9.4 Healthy Environment Climate Change SDG 13.
-Climate Action 13.1 Olimate Orlange SDG 9.
-Industry, Innovation & Infrastructure 9.4 Biodiversity SDG 15.
-Life on Land 15.5 der Accountability SDG 16.
-Peace, Justice & Strong Institutions 16.6, 16.7 Leac SDG 12.
-Responsible Production 12.6, 12.7 ate Ethical Value SDG 8.
-Decent Work 8.7, 8.8 ors Chains SDG 10.
-Reduce Inequalities 10.3 Trusted Corporate Leader SDG 16.
-Peace, Justice & Strong Institutions 16.2, 16.5, 16.6 ted ( SDG 17.
-Partnerships for the Goals 17.9, 17.15, 17.6, 17.7 rus Policy Advocacy SDG 5.
-Gender Equality 5.2 F SDG 9.
-Industry, Innovation & Infrastructure 9.5

-\SDGs that are addressed by implication of knock-on effects
+Climate Action SDG 9.
+Industry, Innovation & Infrastructure 13.1 9.4 ᇤ Biodiversity SDG 15.
+Life on Land 15.5 ler Accountability SDG 16.
+Peace, Justice & Strong Institutions 16.6, 16.7 Trusted Corporate Leader E4L: -1V-L SDG 12.
+Responsible Production 12.6, 12.7 Ethical Value Chains SDG 8.
+Decent Work SDG 10.
+Reduce Inequalities 8.7, 8.8 10.3 SDG 16.
+Peace, Justice & Strong Institutions 16.2, 16.5, 16.6 Policy Advocacy SDG 17.
+Partnerships for the Goals SDG 5.
+Gender Equality 17.9, 17.15, 17.6, 17.7 5.2 - SDG 9.
+Industry, Innovation & Infrastructure 9.5 ^{}SDGs that are addressed by implication of knock-on effects DISCLOSINGMEANINGFUL KPIs The implementation of the Sustainable Mining Plan will require the formulation of meaningful metrics and indicators with which to track and report on SDG performance.
+Work is underway to align these with the SDGs at a target level.
+Our intention is to move beyond simply mentioning or identifying priority SDGs, but to disclose meaningful SDG related KPIs.
+The table to the right highlights the SDGs addressed by our nine Stretch Goals while also specifying which SDG targets are most directly linked to the activity undertaken in the respective Stretch Goal.